 Girlfriend Collective makes its activewear from polyester, made from plastic bottles from Taiwan and ECONYL, made from recycled fishing nets.
 Not only are their pieces super comfortable and functional, they’re inclusive with a wide range of sizes on offer.

-Patagonia has been using recycled polyester made from plastic bottles since 1993 – they were one of the first outdoor clothing companies to turn waste into fleece – and now 80% of the polyester in their spring 2020 lines is recycled.
+Patagonia has been using recycled polyester made from plastic bottles since 1993 – they were one of the first outdoor clothing companies to turn waste into fleece – and now 87% of the polyester in this season’s lines is recycled.

 British brand Batoko specialises in bold swimwear made from recycled plastic – they’ve recycled the equivalent weight of 300,000 plastic bottles to date.
 Batoko keeps its collection small to ensure sustainable production and uses digital printing to minimise waste.